 The difference is that the reasons behind these factors can become very relevant to a personal injury claim.
 Trucking companies must follow certain regulations and standards.
 Truck drivers might be speeding or driving fatigued because they have high goals for delivery and not enough time for breaks.
 Some companies have poor hiring practices and do not perform adequate background checks.
 A failure to properly maintain trucks can also lead to issues.

 Why does it matter?

 If you were in an accident with a truck and are considering a personal injury claim, who is at fault?
-Usually you would be filing against an insurance company but there could be many more parties involved in a truck accident.
+Usually, you would be filing against an insurance company but there could be many more parties involved in a truck accident.

 The driver may hold fault or the company itself could be responsible.
 Many truckers are contracted so a separate company altogether could get involved.
-If the truck’s load was hazardous and caused harm, the company who owned the load is involved.
+If the truck’s load was hazardous and caused harm, the company that owned the load is involved.
 Companies also have their own insurance providers for situations like this.
 As you can see, a claim can get very complex very quickly.

 What does this mean for my claim?

 Because of this complexity, you will want experienced attorneys helping you through the process.
 They have seen these cases many times before and know how to determine which parties are responsible.
 They can gather evidence for you, working for the full compensation you deserve based on your situation.
-Facing this situation on your own will likely end in confusion, frustration and an unfair settlement.
+Facing this situation on your own will likely end in confusion, frustration, and an unfair settlement.

 If you or a loved one was in a truck accident, do not hesitate to seek legal advice.
 The other companies already have their own attorneys to protect them, so there is no need to continue on your own.